 A new supermarket development has been endorsed by Council.
 A Councillor who opposed the development and voted against it posts "Council was on the side of big business and put commercial gain over local community interests."
-Instead the Councillor could post "ilt's disappointing that more community facilities could not be incorporated into the design.
-I strongly advocated for this and would have liked to have seen wanted to see a community first approach here instead of a focus on businesson this matter."
+Instead the Councillor could post "It's disappointing that more community facilities could not be incorporated into the design.
+I strongly advocated for this and wanted to see a community first approach here instead of a focus on business".

-9.2.8.2.
-Express a predetermined view or convey an opinion that could prejudice a decision of Council.
+8.2. express a predetermined view or convey an opinion that could prejudice a decision of Council.

 A report is coming to Council recommending the sale of a parcel of land.
 A councillor who does not support the plan posts "There's no way I will ever support the sale of any block of land in Richmond".
-It is likely that A comment like might be taken as showing that the Councillor is not open to considering the facts in front of them.
-The Councillor's post will expose Council's decision to the risk of legal challenge and place its validity in jeopardyin the event of a close vote, that Councillor's vote would be subject to legal challenge and place Council's decision at risk.
-Instead, the Councillor could post "I haven't heard any good arguments for the sale of this land, and until I do, I won't support it"."
+A comment like might be taken as showing that the Councillor is not open to considering the facts in front of them.
+The Councillor's post will expose Council's decision to the risk of legal challenge and place its validity in jeopardy.
+Instead, the Councillor could post "I haven't heard any good arguments for the sale of this land, and until I do, I won't support it".

-A development proposal is being considered at it's next PDC a councillor posts "this proposal is in complete contradiction to what should be done on this site, I vow to oppose this outright at our upcoming meeting."
+A development proposal is being considered at its next PDC a councillor posts "this proposal is in complete contradiction to what should be done on this site, I vow to oppose this outright at our upcoming meeting".
 Instead, the Councillor could post "there are a number of important decisions being considered by this week's PDC, any interested residents who wish to share their view should do so by lodging their submissions through the following process...".